-- There are no banks on the island, you need cash (colones).
+- There are no banks on the island, you need to have cash (colones)

 - Put your stuff in plastic bags and remove the air with a straw, it is useful to organize them and if it rains, they will not get wet.

-- A soap-dish if you use bars of soap (for hygienic reasons).-
+- Soap-dish if you use bars of soap (for hygienic reasons)

-- Mosquito bed net and mosquito repellent (Off or Relec) in the form of spray, bracelet and patch.
+- Mosquito bed net and mosquito repellent (Off or Relec) in the form of a spray, bracelet, and/or patch

-- A coat and pants, especially if you come during the rainy season; because, it can be colder.
+- Coat and pants, especially if you come during the rainy season

 - Make a photocopy of your passport and laminate it.
 Take it with you instead of your passport when you go for a walk or go shopping.

-- Also, you cannot stay more than 90 days in the country without a visa.
-If you want to stay longer, you will have to leave the country during at least 72 hours.
+- You cannot stay more than 90 days in the country without a visa.
+If you want to stay longer, you will have to leave the country for at least 72 hours.

 - Headlamp with red light (you can put a translucent red paper on it)